 Our daughter used to pick up stones and fill her cheeks like a chipmunk when she was two.
 When we noticed bulging checks on our hikes, we would say give mommy or daddy the stones and she would spit out a mouthful.
 We figured stones in the mouth would build her immune system.
 Others feared disease or choking but gumballs were ok for their kids.
 We just called her our little geologist.

 As adults, it is important that we provide diverse experiences for coming generations.
 Wild areas are shrinking and becoming more foreign to youth.
 Knowledge is often dominated by TV exposure and it often shows risky, dangerous encounters instead of normal reality.

 Take kids to the Howard Christensen Nature Center, 16190 Red Pine Drive, Kent City, MI 49330 for a wonderful positive nature encounter.
 Leave your own fears behind.

-Natural history questions or topic suggestions can be directed to Ranger Steve (Mueller) at the email@example.com Ody Brook, 13010 Northland Dr, Cedar Springs, MI 49319-8433.
-616-696-1753.
+Natural history questions or topic suggestions can be directed to Ranger Steve (Mueller) at email@example.com – Ody Brook Nature Sanctuary, 13010 Northland Dr. Cedar Springs, MI 49319 or call 616-696-1753.